Q&As about Life in Flight

 How can I pay for pilot training?

-Life in Flight candidates are eligible to apply for a student line of credit to cover flight training tuition at Moncton Flight College, as well as basic living experiences during their time spent as a student.
+Through our partnership with a Canadian national bank, Life in Flight candidates are eligible to apply for a line of credit to cover flight training tuition at MFC Training, as well as to assist with basic living experiences during their time spent as a student.
+Applicants must meet the age of majority in their home province to be eligible to apply for Life in Flight financing.

 As part of the program, candidates are guaranteed a rewarding five-year position within our family of companies.
 After completing five years of work, Life in Flight candidates are also eligible for a $25,000 commitment award.